Mazamars312/Analogue-Amiga/README.md

     310-313.
 Currently the AmigaVision images are referenced here for now.
     These cannot be changed on the fly due to how the images work in the core.

-Ho can I get AmigaVision running on this core?
+How can I get AmigaVision running on this core?
 -----------------------------------------------

 For this you are required to have the following 3 files to place in to the